-The labour cost index (LCI) is defined as the Laspeyres index of labour cost per hour worked, chain linked annually and based upon a fixed structure of economic activity at NACE section level.
+The labour cost index (LCI) is an indicator which measures the cost of labour.
+The LCI is a Laspeyres index of labour cost per hour worked, chain linked annually, and based upon a fixed structure of economic activity at NACE section level.
 The labour costs are the total quarterly costs incurred by the employer in the employment of personnel.
 Labour cost indices are produced individually for the following categories;

-The index is calculated every calendar quarter and is computed through the utilization of internal data available from National Accounts Unit and the Labour Force Survey (LFS) in order to lessen the response burden on potential responding units.
+The index is calculated every calendar quarter and is computed through the utilization of internal data available from the National Accounts Unit and the Labour Force Survey (LFS), in order to lessen the response burden on potential responding units.

-The figures for total labour cost, wages and salaries, social security contributions and employment are compiled from national accounts data.
-Figures for actual hours worked by employees are estimated using employment figures available from the National Accounts Unit and weekly average actual hours worked from LFS.
-Mean weekly actual hours worked by employees for each NACE division are retrieved from the LFS and these figures are multiplied by the respective figures available from the National Accounts Unit.
+Figures for total labour cost, wages and salaries, social contributions, and number of employees are compiled from National Accounts data.
+Figures for actual hours worked by employees are estimated using employment figures available from the National Accounts Unit and weekly average actual hours worked available from LFS.
+Mean weekly actual hours worked by employees for each NACE division are retrieved from the LFS and these figures are multiplied by the respective figures on employment available from the National Accounts Unit.

 LCI data is revised on a quarterly basis to reflect changes in data provided by the primary sources.
 The last three reference years are considered ‘open’ to revision, since new information from various surveys provides additional updates on wages and salaries, and social contributions.

 Labour cost indices are transmitted to Eurostat within the 70 day deadline following the reference quarter.

 At a national level, no statistics related to LCI are released, but data can be downloaded from Eurostat’s online database.

 A quality report is compiled and sent annually to Eurostat whereas a national quality report is available on the NSO’s metadata website.

 Coherence and comparability/consistency of data